National-League-of-Cities/preemption_entrepreneurship/README.md

 The data in this repository consists of the inputs to our preemption and entrepreneurship project, funded by the Kauffman Foundation.
 The data allowed us to explore a state's propensity to preempt as well as the impact of that preemption on entrepreneurial outcomes

 ## About the Data
-The data here are broken up into four main bucekts: 1) preemption data; 2) state government data; 3) Kauffman data; and, 4) business and demographic data.
+The data here are broken up into four main buckets: 1) preemption data; 2) state government data; 3) Kauffman data; and, 4) business and demographic data.

 All data was collected from other sources, which are cited below.
 Some data were extrapolated, based on available data and to fill in years.
 Each bucket below includes a short description, codebook, and sources.